 The performance of HDD may be affected due to fragmentations.
 But in SSHD, there is no impact of fragmentation on the performance.
 The main components of the HDD are enclosed in a metal case.
 The platter holds the motor, which is to be driven.
 While in SSHD, there is only a sticky flash memory that is more reliable.

 In HDD data storage can take time due to sequential orders because the hard drive has to find an appropriate point to store data.
 But in SSHD, there is random access manner of SSD.
 It can store data within no time.
 There is no delay regarding head motion and no mechanical restrictions to performance.

 Which one is the Best?

-The choice to use drive completely depend upon whether you have a PC or Laptop.
-We have clear all the differences between HDD VS SSHD.
-If HDD is cheaper than SSHD is faster and more durable.
+The choice to use a drive completely depends upon whether you have a PC or Laptop.
+We have cleared all the differences between HDD VS SSHD.
+If HDD is cheaper then SSHD is faster and more durable.
 SSHD uses less energy to store a large amount of data than HDD.
 The highest capacity to store data for SSHD is 4TB, and HDD is 10TB.

-Let us know which one is best and afford-able for you?
+Let us know which one is the best and most affordable for you.